-Name Plan Name Number of Years Credited Service Present Value of Accumulated Benefit AgFirst Farm Credit Bank Leon T. Amerson, President and CEO(1) AgFirst Farm Credit Retirement Plan 37.75 \$ 3,520,134 AgFirst Farm Credit Bank Supplemental Retirement Plan 37.75 6,000,777
+Name Plan Name Number of Years Credited Service Present Value of Accumulated Benefit AgFirst Farm Credit Bank Agriist raim Cicuit bank Leon T. Amerson, President and CEO(1) AgFirst Farm Credit Retirement Plan 38.75 \$ 4,131,529 AgFirst Farm Credit Bank Supplemental Retirement Plan 38.75 6,088,526

-(1) Mr. Amerson participates in a defined benefit retirement plan.
-He is eligible to retire and begin drawing unreduced pension benefits at age 65 or when years of credited service plus age equal "85."
-Upon retirement, annual payout is equal to 2% times years of credited service times the high three-year average compensation, subject to the Internal Revenue Code limitation of \$430,000 for 2023.
+(1) Mr. Amerson participated in a defined benefit retirement plan.
+He became eligible to retire and begin drawing unreduced pension benefits at age 65 or when years of credited service plus age equal "85."
+Upon retirement, annual payout is equal to 2% times years of credited service times the high three-year average compensation, subject to the Internal Revenue Code limitation of \$430,000 for 2024.
 For purposes of determining the payout, "average compensation" is defined as regular salary (i.e., does not include bonuses or non-equity incentive plan compensation).
 Benefits under the plan are payable as a five-year certain and life annuity.
 Benefits under the plan are not subject to an offset for Social Security.
 Benefits that would have accrued in the absence of Internal Revenue Code limits are made up through a non-qualified supplemental executive retirement plan.
-Mr. Amerson also participates in a 401(k) defined contribution plan which has an employer matching contribution, and in a nonqualified deferred compensation plan that allows Mr. Amerson to defer compensation and which restores the benefits limited in the 401(k) plan as a result of restrictions in the Internal Revenue Code.
+Mr. Amerson also participated in a 401(k) defined contribution plan which had an employer matching contribution, and in a nonqualified deferred compensation plan that allowed Mr. Amerson to defer compensation and which restores the benefits limited in the 401(k) plan as a result of restrictions in the Internal Revenue Code.